|

 - Cuttle bone to chew on.
 It's good for their beaks and provides needed calcium.

-- Use pipe cleaners or twist ties to secure all cage doors and windows.
+- Use stainless steel quicklinks to secure all cage doors and windows.
 Budgies are smart little buggers and can quickly and easily figure out how to give themselves some unsupervised out time!

 - Place the best wood perches up high - and the stone ones that are good for toe nail health down low.
 Budgies like to be up high and will spend most of their time on the nicer perches that are good for their feet.
 We don't recommend using the wooden dowels that come with cages for anything other than step-ups and collecting budgies from around the room to return to their cages.